-The District has retained Tamalpais Advisors, Inc. and Kelling, Northcross & Nobriga, A Joint Venture, as Financial Advisor (the "Financial Advisor"), in connection with the execution and delivery of the Bonds and the Refunding Bonds and certain other financial matters.
-The Financial Advisor is not obligated to undertake and have not undertaken to make an independent verification of the accuracy, completeness or fairness of the information contained in this Official Statement.
+The District has retained Tamalpais Advisors, Inc. - Kelling, Northcross & Nobriga, A Joint Venture, as Financial Advisor (the "Financial Advisor") in connection with the execution and delivery of the Bonds and certain other financial matters.
+The Financial Advisor is not obligated to undertake and has not undertaken to make an independent verification of the accuracy, completeness or fairness of the information contained in this Official Statement.
 The Financial Advisor represents two independent financial advisory firms and is not engaged in the business of underwriting, trading or distributing municipal securities or other negotiable instruments.